r2don/nest-http-interface/README.md

 - `@{HTTP Method}Exchange(path: string)`: Marks the method as an HTTP request method, with `path` being the request's path or full URL.

+- `@GraphQLExchange(query: string, url = '/graphql')`: Marks the method as a GraphQL request method, with `query` being the GraphQL query and `url` being the GraphQL endpoint.

 - `@ResponseBody(dto: ClassConstructor, options?: ClassTransformOptions)`: Specifies the response DTO using a class constructor and options from the `class-transformer` library.